 We are more than conquerors.
 (Romans 8:37) These are some of my favorite words in the entirety of Scripture.
 Let's start first by talking about what it means to conquer.
-In my mind when I hear the word I picture a guy standing on top of a mountain with his hands up.
+In my mind, I picture a conqueror as someone standing on top of a mountain with his hands up.
 He's peaked.
-He's reached the summit and there is not one step higher that he can take because he's already beaten the mountain.
+He's reached the summit, and there is not one step further he can take because he's already beaten the mountain.

 So, what greater feeling is there than to conquer something great?
 There's few things I've seen that could compare to that sense of triumph.
 It's this rush, this feeling like you’re standing on top of the world, like nothing could get any better than this.
 Now, compare this to a father cradling his newborn baby for the first time.
 Imagine the incredible love that swells within him as he gazes at his child.
 There is nothing that that tiny baby can do that would make the father love him more.
 He will stop bullets, lasso the moon, go to hell and back all because he has deemed this tiny human being worthy of it.
 That little person can't even speak, yet they have more than conquered the heart of their father.
 We are commanded to have the heart of our Heavenly Father, like King David.
 He was powerful and assertive, but he was also loving, compassionate and tender-hearted.